dribnet/ArrayLike.js/README.md

 What does isArray mean?
 -----------------------

-An object flagged with isArray simply means that it wishes to be treated as an array.
-It does guarantee to follow all Array semantics or runtime characteristics of implemented methods.
+An object comforming to isArray.js simply means that it wishes to be treated as an array.
+It does guarantee to follow all JavaScript Array semantics or runtime characteristics of implemented methods.
-Notably, it does not necessarily indicate that the object provided conforms to the full Array interface.
+Notably, it does not necessarily indicate that the object provided conforms to the full JavaScript Array interface.

-Instead, the burden is on the authors of the container classes to document which subset of the Array interface is supported and what performance issues might be in their use.
+Instead, the burden is on the authors of the container objects to document which subset of the Array interface is supported and what performance issues might be in their use.
 This is best understood with a few examples.